Stafford Capacity Building Internship Program

 Documents & Downloads

-Due to COVID-19, this internship will be offered as a remote position until further notice.
+This internship is offered as a remote position for applicants outside of the DC area and is hybrid (in-person an estimated 1x per week) for local applicants.
 Interns will need regular computer and internet access during Wilson Center’s working hours.

 Wilson Center Description

 The Woodrow Wilson International Center for Scholars was established in 1968 by an act of Congress as a living memorial whose work and scholarship commemorate the ideals and concerns of President Woodrow Wilson.
 To this end, the Center provides a nonpartisan forum where the worlds of policy and scholarship interact through public events as well as timely and relevant research to address key issues and developments, as well as critical current and emerging challenges confronting the United States and the world.

 Within the broader Wilson Center mission, the Africa Program works to address the most critical issues confronting Africa, enhance knowledge and understanding about Africa, and build stronger, more mutually beneficial U.S.-Africa policy and relations.
 The Africa Program centers its work on four programmatic pillars:

 - Africa’s Evolving Role in the Global Arena

 Underlying these pillars is a cross-cutting focus on the roles of women, youth, and technology.

 The Africa Program Capacity Building Internship Program targets the development and professional skills of emerging Africanists.
 It does so by bringing a diverse group of qualified students with an interest in, coursework related to, or experience working on Africa-related issues and policy to support the mission and work of the Africa Program while exposing them to practical experience and professional development opportunities in an environment that mixes public policy and research.
 This 12-week paid internship is generously funded by Mr. Earl W. Stafford and is funded at 20 hours per week.